eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 GVN is very important, as it canonicalizes the graph in preparation for other optimizations (they now only need to match canonical patterns, which makes writing optimizations easier).
 And it performs local optimizations, such as constant folding.
 Further, it already simplifies the IR graph, and keeps it smaller.

-**Getting an overview with the CITime flag**
+**Getting an overview of a C2 compilation with the CITime flag**

-The `-XX:+CITime` flag collects timing information about compilation, i.e. it measures how much time was spent on which optimizations.
+The `-XX:+CITime` flag collects timing information about a compilation, i.e. it measures how much time was spent in individual compilation phases and optimization passes.
-A JIT compiler needs to have fast compilation, so that we do not spend too many compute resources on compilation that we could otherwise spend on program execution.
+A JIT compiler should perform a compilation of a method reasonably fast such that we do not spend too much resources on it that we could otherwise spend on the actual program execution.
-But at this point, the flag also gives us a nice overview over the C2 compilation steps.
+The `CITime` flag can support us in this matter but also serves at giving us a nice overview over the different C2 compilation steps

 Let's work with an example: